nickbrandt/GitLab/doc/raketasks/backup_restore.md

 harmful, so you can skip this step by adding `tar` to the `SKIP` environment variable.

-Including `tar` in the `SKIP` variable will leave the files and directories containing the backup in the directory used for the intermediate files.
-These files will be overwritten when a new backup is created, so you should make sure it's copied elsewhere, because you can only have one backup on the system.
+Adding `tar` to the `SKIP` variable leaves the files and directories containing the backup in the directory used for the intermediate files.
+These files will be overwritten when a new backup is created, so you should make sure they are copied elsewhere, because you can only have one backup on the system.

 For Omnibus GitLab packages: